elgc/elgc_portfolio/README.md

 ### Ernesto L. Garcia C., PhD.

-*"Experienced practicioner able to understand the challenge and business context, choose the right technology and deliver solutions leading teams, being part of a team, or individually.
+*"Experienced practitioner able to understand the challenge and business context, choose the right technology and deliver solutions leading teams, being part of a team, or individually.
 Engineer with mastery of statistics and linear algebra to approach problems with rigor and mathematical superiority; Machine Learning technologies to achieve modeling performance; Analytics acumen to focus on the important rather than the interesting; and Storytelling to translate complex results into practical decisions."*

 You can reach me at: gauchecolibri@gmail.com